Flatpak and Blender after system updates – update the flatpak Nvidia packet to match your drivers

 Some days ago I wanted to perform some Blender experiments on my laptop.
 Before I had upgraded most of the installed Leap 15.3 packages installed.
 Afterwards I thought this was a good opportunity to bring my flatpak based installation of Blender up to date, too.

-A flatpack installation of Blender had been necessary since I had changed the laptop’s OS to Opensuse Leap 15.3.
+A flatpak installation of Blender had been necessary since I had changed the laptop’s OS to Opensuse Leap 15.3.
 Reason: Opensuse did and does not offer any current version of Blender in its official repositories for Leap 15.3 (which in itself is a shame).
 (I have not yet checked whether the situation has changed with Leap 15.4.)

-Blender’s present version available for flatpack is 3.3.1.
+Blender’s present version available for flatpak is 3.3.1.
 I had Blender version 3.1 installed.
 So, I upgraded to version 3.3.1.
 However, this upgrade step for Blender alone did not work.
 (In contrast to a snap upgrade).

 The problem